Mahākāśyapa: Relation with Ānanda

 According to Indologist Oskar von Hinüber, Ānanda's pro-bhikṣunī attitude may well be the reason why there was frequent dispute between Ānanda and Mahākāśyapa.
 This disputes eventually led Mahākāśyapa to charge Ānanda with several offenses during the First Buddhist Council, and possibly caused two factions in the saṃgha to emerge, connected with these two disciples.

 In general, Mahākāśyapa was known for his aloofness and love of solitude.
 But as a teacher, he was a stern mentor who held himself and his fellow renunciates against high standards.
 He was considered worthy of reverence, but also a sharp critic who impressed upon others that respect to him was due.
 Compared to Ānanda, he was much colder and stricter, but also more impartial and detached, and religion scholar Reiko Ohnuma argues that these broad differences in character explain the events between Mahākāśyapa and Ānanda better than the more specific idea of pro- and anti-bhikṣunī stances.
 (Note: Silk follows Buddhist studies scholar Gregory Schopen in noting an important difference between the two disciples with regard to the Buddha's robes.
 Whereas Mahākāśyapa exchanged his robes with that of the Buddha, Ānanda requested when he became the Buddha's attendant that the Buddha should never give him a robe, lest he should be accused of attending to him for personal gain.
 Moreover, during the First Council, Ānanda was accused of an offense for having stepped on the Buddha's robe.)
 Pāli scholar Rune Johansson (1918–1981) argued that the events surrounding Mahākāśyapa, Ānanda and the bhikṣunīs prove that in Buddhism, enlightened disciples can still be seen to make mistakes.
-Going against this, however, Buddhist studies scholar Bhikkhu Analayo hypothesizes that Mahākāśyapa chose to teach Ānanda to abandon favoritism and left the bhikṣunīs for Ānanda himself to deal with.
+Going against this, however, Bhikkhu Anālayo has documented the late nature of episodes portraying Mahākāśyapa turning on Ānanda.